Enet4/dos-rs/README.md

-This is an attempt at building a Rust project to target MS-DOS in protected mode via [DJGPP](http://www.delorie.com/djgpp/), supporting x86 CPUS from i386 to i686.
+This is an attempt at building a Rust project to target MS-DOS in protected mode via [DJGPP](http://www.delorie.com/djgpp/), supporting x86 CPUs architectures from i386 to i686.

 To engage in the discussion to reach this goal, please check out [this GitHub issue](https://github.com/Serentty/rusty-dos/issues/3) and [this thread](https://groups.google.com/forum/#!msg/comp.os.msdos.djgpp/0l6wjO-oSM0/wucHtHpCAgAJ).
 After many different attempts,